asyncapi/website/pages/blog/miniseries-part_1.md

           additionalProperties: false
 ...
 ```
-This is the full AsyncAPI channel definition for describing the event for when a player picks up an item in-game.

 First I have the definition of **parameters** used in the channel. **serverId** tells us where the action originates from, the **playerId** tells us who performed the action, and the **itemId** tells us which item was picked up and should all validate against a value with type **string**.

 <figure>